Deepika2001-p/Genainotes/presentation.md

 ex: You can think of a vector as a student’s academic profile — it tells you:
     How well they scored (magnitude)
     In which subjects (direction)

-Example → Student A: 80 in Math, 90 in Science — both value (magnitude) and subject (direction)
+example → Student A: 80 in Math, 90 in Science — both value (magnitude) and subject (direction)

 Vector Space → Set of all possible student profiles under a grading system

-Example → Every possible combination of student scores following grading rules.
+Example → If a student wrote exam in 3 subjects and scored:
+          [80, 90, 99]
+– and the maximum marks per subject are 100, then this vector is within the vector space defined by the grading rules.